hongchaopan/fall2016_9815_hw06/README.md

 <li> Inquiry branch: write cusip, inquiry id, inquiry price and inquiry quantity to a file called "inquiries_record.txt"</li>

 <li> Move all the output file to the historicalservice.hpp</li>

+<li> Generate an instance of historicalservice by using singleton and created as a global varialbes in the
+ Global_variables_functions.hpp file</li>